OSInside/kiwi/doc/source/overview.rst

    :file:`root`.
 Additional overlay directories for selected profiles are supported too and are taken into account if the directory name matches the name of the profile.
-The content of each of the directory structures is copied on top of the the existing file system (overlayed) of the appliance root.
+The content of each of the directory structures is copied on top of the existing file system (overlayed) of the appliance root.
 This also includes permissions and attributes as a supplement.